lexibank/tlopo/out/vol3/chapter12.md

 </table>

 The reconstruction of POc &ast;maRmJo'coconut growth stage 9: ripe, flesh hardened (or stage 10: dry and ready to fall)' entails a phonological problem.
-I assumed in vol. 2 (ch.7, §5.6) that reflexes of this term were cognate with reflexes of POc &ast;[ma]raŋo 'become with- ered (ofvegetation)', reconstructed by Osmond in vol. 1 (ch.5, §9.4).
+I assumed in vol. 2 (ch.7, §5.6) that reflexes of this term were cognate with reflexes of POc &ast;[ma]raŋo 'become withered (of vegetation)', reconstructed by Osmond in vol. 1 (ch.5, §9.4).
 I assumed further that both reflected PMP &ast;(ma)RaŋaW and that the POc form was &ast;[ma]Raŋo, regularly reflecting the PMP form.
 As I noted in vol.2, this is problematic, as Southeast Solomonic reflexes of the form raŋo 'be withered' reflect POc &ast;r, not &ast;R.

 <a id="p-365"></a>

-On balance the data now available suggest that my assumption in vol. 2 was wrong, and that two POc reconstructions must be made: POc &ast;[ma]raŋo 'become withered (of vegeta- tion)', as reconstructed by Osmond, and &ast;maRaŋo 'coconut growth stage … '.
+On balance the data now available suggest that my assumption in vol. 2 was wrong, and that two POc reconstructions must be made: POc &ast;[ma]raŋo 'become withered (of vegetation)', as reconstructed by Osmond, and &ast;maRaŋo 'coconut growth stage … '.
 Two pieces of data underlie this decision.
 The first is Baelelea (SES) maleŋa 'coconut', in which-/- reflects POc &ast;-R-, contrasting with theSES items of the form raŋo 'be withered', reflecting POc&ast;- r-.
 The second is the Tape pair meaŋ 'green coconut', probably reflecting POc &ast;-R- as zero, and maraŋ '(of wood, leaves) dry', probably reflecting POc &ast;-r-.
 10 The data supporting both etyma are listed below.
 The Sursurunga item appears in both lists, as it appears to represent a conflation of the two etyma.

 Other than the items mentioned in the previous paragraph, none of the items below is diagnostic of the difference between POc &ast;-R-and &ast;-r- except for Niuean and Samoan maŋo 'dry', and these reflect &ast;-R- (with a zero reflex), not &ast;-r- as their meaning would lead us to expect.
 Also noteworthy is the odd fact that PMP &ast;(ma)RaŋaW 'dry' contains &ast;-R- whilst the POc etymon of similar meaning contains &ast;-r-.
 In both cases speakers seem to have conflated or confused the two etyma.